edwardgerhold/syntaxjs/README.md

 be somewhere while evaluating.
 At instantiate global or function or when evaluating the call, nothing special, but is a to do.

+### i tried test262 with syntax0.js

+(passing test262 is a longterm goal to close this tools file as a successful project)

 https://github.com/tc39/test262 is the official testsuite for ecmascript.
 If you remove in the last block of the file the command syntaxjs.nodeShell() which starts the shell, test262 is running without break

 ```bash
 annexB/B.2.1 passed in non-strict mode